-10 Tips to Help you Type a Better essay
+10 Essay Typer Tips to Help you Write a Better essay

 Doing a lot of write-ups is one of the dominant aspects of being a student.
 However, the writing process is often overwhelming for many students.
 Unfortunately, the ability of a learner to express themselves in a clear and concise manner and following the benchmark essay-writing standards plays a substantial role in scoring or grading a piece of academic work.
 At times, a student might present the right answers but is lowly graded.
 The chief reason for this is the failure to follow the best-practices in writing essays.
+You have to be a good essay typer.
 In this article, 10 simple and practical to help you write a better essay will be presented in detail.

 - Identify gaps in what others have said or documented